From BR Bullpen

 1991-1996: As a regular in Pittsburgh

 With Sid Bream leaving, Pittsburgh had a vacancy at first.
-They gave Merced the left-handed part of the existing platoon with Gary Redus and Orlando hit .275/.373/.399 in a fine debut for the 1991 Pirates.
+They gave Merced the left-handed part of the existing platoon with Gary Redus and Orlando hit .275/.373/.399 in a fine debut in 1991.
 He had a 120 OPS+ despite lacking the power traditionally associated with the first base position, thanks to his fine OBP skill.
 He scored a career-best 83 runs.
 Jim Leyland decided to utilize Merced's good on-base ability at the top of the order and it paid off.
-He went 2 for 9 with a homer in Pittsburgh's loss in the 1991 NLCS, only seeing limited action as Atlanta used two southpaw starters, Steve Avery and Tom Glavine.
+He went 2 for 9 with a homer in Pittsburgh's loss in the 1991 NLCS, only seeing limited action as the Atlanta Braves used two southpaw starters, Steve Avery and Tom Glavine.
 Orlando finished second to Jeff Bagwell in voting for the 1991 National League Rookie of the Year Award.

-In a similar role for the 1992 Pirates, the 25-year-old produced at a .247/.332/.385 clip in a poor sophomore season.
-He went 1 for 10 with two walks and a double in the 1992 NLCS.
+In a similar role in 1992, the 25-year-old produced at a .247/.332/.385 clip in a poor sophomore season.
+He went 1 for 10 with two walks and a double in the 1992 NLCS, again against the Braves.
 His OPS+ was still above league-average (104) but was not good enough for a first baseman.
 Kevin Young was Pittsburgh's hot prospect so he took over the job the next year and Orlando moved to the outfield.

-Merced batted .313/.414/.443 and had a career year.
-He was 9th in the 1993 NL in average and 4th in OBP.
+Merced batted .313/.414/.443 and had a career year in 1993.
+He was 9th in the National League in average and 4th in OBP.
 His OPS+ was a very good 130.
 He set career highs in walks (77), average and OBP as Pittsburgh tried to fill the gaping hole left by the departure of Barry Bonds.
 Orlando was suddenly one of the team's veteran players along with Jay Bell and Andy Van Slyke as youngsters like Young, Al Martin and Carlos Garcia became regulars.

-Merced regressed towards baseline with the 1994 Pirates, hitting .272/.343/.412 for one of the worst teams in the 1994 NL.
+Merced regressed towards the baseline in 1994, hitting .272/.343/.412 for one of the worst teams in the NL.
 Orlando split time between right field and first base that year.
 His OPS+ was only 96, not good for a corner outfielder.

-Pittsburgh needed pop - Brian R. Hunter had led the '94 Pirates with only 11 homers - and Merced stepped up with 15 circuit clouts for the 1995 Pirates.
+Pittsburgh needed pop - Brian R. Hunter had led the 1994 Pirates with only 11 homers - and Merced stepped up with 15 circuit clouts in 1995.
 He drove in a career-high 83 runs from the heart of the order (usually third) and scored 75, the most since his rookie year.
 He hit .300/.365/.468 as he led the Bucs in OPS.
 His OPS+ was back up to a solid 117.

 Merced's production fell off a bit in 1996 but remained okay - he had a 111 OPS+ as he hit .287/.357/.457, drove in 80 and had a career-high 17 home runs.
 He was Pittsburgh's primary cleanup hitter, one of the star sluggers (behind Jeff King) on a light-hitting outfit.